finbourne/drive-sdk-python/sdk/docs/FilesApi.md

         id = 'id_example' # str | Identifier of the file to be downloaded.

         try:
-            # [EARLY ACCESS] DownloadFile: Download the file from Drive.
+            # DownloadFile: Download the file from Drive.
             api_response = await api_instance.download_file(id)
             pprint(api_response)
         except ApiException as e: